Visualizing My Photo Library

 From the bottom left chart we can see that at least on Fridays and Saturdays, I do take some late night and early morning photos.

 Here is one dot for every photo in my library.
 Looking at this feels weirdly intimate.
-These dots represent a lot of moments.
+These aren’t even photos, just dots but they represent a lot of individual moments in my life.
+It goes to show how much meaning there is in metadata alone.

 The data is exported from my iCloud Photo Library on my iPhone.
-I used the Pythonista iOS app and the Photos API to export a simple list of timestamps for each photo.
+I used the Pythonista iOS app and the Photos API to export some metadata for each photo.
 You can find the script and dataset here.

 Charts were created with the excellent Vega-Lite library.